 One of the ways the application can increase your revenues is to let you, and your staff, track more closely where in the sales cycle each customer is.
 "When you review the sales pipeline you can see what's coming up," says Ray Simon, principal of ENPIO, a San Francisco, CA, consultancy.
 "You can see the deals you've already done 80% of the work to win.
 When your sales staff can clearly see this they can put in the last 20% of the effort on those people and drive them home."

 CRM can reduce costs

-CRM software is a powerful tool for reducing inefficiencies that are costing your business money.
-For example, CRM systems can reduce your customer acquisition costs in several ways, such as making your sales force more efficient, and allowing them to call on more customers with more relevant messaging.
+This technology is a powerful tool for reducing inefficiencies that are costing your business money.
+For example, these systems can reduce your customer acquisition costs in several ways, such as making your sales force more efficient, and allowing them to call on more customers with more relevant messaging.

-With CRM, "you can easily see all the information about an organization at the organization level," Keddy says.
+With the technology, "you can easily see all the information about an organization at the organization level," Keddy says.
 "If you're selling 17 different types of widgets you need to be able to look at the organization and see everyone in your organization who is communicating with that organization."

 CRM can increase margins